alexis-blake/hello-world/README.md

 # hello-world
 Repository for running through the Github tutorial.
-This will take some time to incoporate into standard operating procedures.
+This will take some time to incorporate into standard operating procedures.